9th Grade Enrollment in CPS

 College Persistence in CPS

-N/A of 2020 immediate enrollees from CPS were continuously enrolled through spring of 2022.
+N/A of 2020 immediate enrollees from CPS were enrolled in the fall of 2021.

 College Completion in CPS